 Per the ISO tariff section 24.2, during Phase 1 the ISO will initiate the development of a conceptual statewide transmission plan.
 The plan will typically be completed during Phase 2 of the TPP, at which time it will become an input to the study process whereby the ISO evaluates the need for policy-driven transmission elements.
 Based on the opportunity to provide a broad geographic view of needed transmission development to meet California's 33%, and more recently, 50% renewable goals, the ISO incorporated an annual conceptual statewide transmission plan into its transmission planning process.
-Included in the ISO's transmission plan for the past five years, the conceptual statewide plan remains as an open framework to provide a "California centric" backdrop upon which possible collaboration with other California's renewable goals.
+Included in the ISO's transmission plan for the past five years, the conceptual statewide plan remains as an open framework to provide a "California centric" backdrop upon which possible collaboration with other California transmission providers could lead to development of new infrastructure to support California's renewable goals.
 Although the conceptual statewide plan could be useful in providing a broad geographic view of needed transmission development, the plan, as entitled, must be "conceptual" in the sense that it would be for informational purposes only and not binding on any of the California transmission providers as to which projects to approve.